ProcessMaker/docker-executor-lua/README.md

 - data - A record that represents the data loaded from data.json
 - config - A record that represents the config loaded from config.json
-- client - The ProcessMaker 4 LUA SDK Client preconfigured to access the API via OAuth authentication
+- client - The ProcessMaker Spark LUA SDK Client preconfigured to access the API via OAuth authentication

 Your script should execute quickly.
 Once the script is complete, your return statement will be used and converted to JSON which will be stored in the output.json file.
 Once the docker execution is complete, you should the return code of the docker execution.